frequently asked questions

 It means doing what you love without worrying whether it will bring in any money, following the passion, and doing what you came here to do.

-YOU'VE HAD AN INTERESTING CAREER JOURNEY THROUGH TRAVEL INDUSTRY, PRODUCT MARKETING FOR FOOD ITEMS AND PRODUCT MARKETING FOR MEDICAL ITEMS.
+YOU'VE HAD AN INTERESTING JOB JOURNEY THROUGH TRAVEL INDUSTRY, PRODUCT MARKETING FOR FOOD ITEMS AND PRODUCT MARKETING FOR MEDICAL ITEMS.
 WHAT BROUGHT YOU BACK TO ART?

-I was always painting in the background, even though I never considered art as a viable career option.
+I was always painting in the background for almost 20 years, even though I never considered art as a viable career option.
 I lacked faith that it could be more than a hobby.
 But then the right moment came, and it was now or never.
-My husband gave me the chance to try it.
-I gave myself a year to try make my art successful.
-Within a couple of months people were buying my art and curators were giving me coverage.
+My husband gave me the chance to try it to give up my parttime job.
+I gave myself a year to try "fulltime artist" and make my art successful.
+Within a couple of months curators were giving me coverage.
 Art became my career, not just something I was good at.

 When I look at my works now, they tell the story of my artistic development and changes of expression and style.
 Some pieces are more meaningful to me as others because they are path-changing works, marking a new point in my artistic development or certain experiences, that are important to me.